ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 * Start training and prediction by:
 ```
-apptainer exec ../container/python_image.sif python3 demo.py ../benchmark/one-example-demo-unsatcore-CDHG
+apptainer exec ../container/python_image.sif python3 demo.py ../benchmarks/one-example-demo-unsatcore-CDHG
 ```
-This command use the container python_image.sif to run the python script demo.py, and the parameter "../benchmark/one-example-demo-unsatcore-CDHG" is the path to the folder we just built.
+This command use the container python_image.sif to run the python script demo.py, and the parameter "../benchmarks/one-example-demo-unsatcore-CDHG" is the path to the folder we just built.
 Notice that the data folder name "one-example-demo-unsatcore-CDHG" matters, because it contains the information of the graph type (CDHG) and label type (unsatcore).

-After the training, in your browser you can see the training data and prediction result in http://127.0.0.1:5000
+After the training, in your browser you can see the training data and prediction result in http://127.0.0.1:5000.
+The training figures are included in "one-example-demo-unsatcore-CDHG/figures".

-In benchmark/one-example-demo/test_data, you can see the predicted labels in the file ".hyperEdgeGraph.JSON" or ".monoDirectionLayerGraph.JSON" depending the parameter -getHornGraph:CDHG or -getHornGraph:CG.
+In "one-example-demo-unsatcore-CDHG/test_data/predicted", you can see the predicted labels in the file ".hyperEdgeGraph.JSON" or ".monoDirectionLayerGraph.JSON" depending the parameter -getHornGraph:CDHG or -getHornGraph:CG.